Last week I asked if you thought remote working would become the new norm in my post “Will we ever go back into the office?”.

 What do you think the norm will look like in your organisation?

 More remote working?
-A greater mix of Digital colleagues?Posted 8 months ago
+A greater mix of Digital colleagues?Posted over 3 years ago